mongodb/mongo-csharp-driver/tests/MongoDB.Driver.Core.Tests/Specifications/server-selection/tests/README.rst

 Together with "operation", pass the newly-created TopologyDescription and ReadPreference to server selection, and ensure that it selects the correct subset of servers from the TopologyDescription.
-Each YAML file contains a key for each substage of server selection:
+Each YAML file contains a key for these stages of server selection:

-- ``candidate_servers``: the set of servers in topology_description that are candidates, as per the Server Selection spec, given operation and read_preference
-- ``eligible_servers``: the set of servers in topology_description that are eligible, as per the Server Selection spec, given operation and read_preference
 - ``suitable_servers``: the set of servers in topology_description that are suitable, as per the Server Selection spec, given operation and read_preference
 - ``in_latency_window``: the set of suitable_servers that fall within the latency window

-Drivers implementing server selection MUST test that their implementations correctly return the set of servers in ``in_latency_window``.
-Drivers SHOULD test against ``suitable_servers`` if possible, and MAY test against ``eligible_servers`` and ``candidate_servers`` if testing at intermediate stages of server selection is desired.
+Drivers implementing server selection MUST test that their implementation correctly returns the set of servers in ``in_latency_window``.
+Drivers SHOULD also test against ``suitable_servers`` if possible.